junxit/us-congress-bills-109/metadata.md

 - 2006-09-06 — Placed on the Union Calendar, Calendar No. 364.
 - 2006-09-06 — Reported (Amended) by the Committee on Resources.
 H. Rept.
 109-624.
 - 2006-09-06 — Reported (Amended) by the Committee on Resources.
 H. Rept.
 109-624.
+- 2006-09-27 — Considered under suspension of the rules. (consideration: CR H7670-7671)
+- 2006-09-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2110.
+- 2006-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-27 — Mr. Gohmert moved to suspend the rules and pass the bill, as amended.
+- 2006-09-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7670)
+- 2006-09-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7670)